SNN: Showbiz News Ngayon

-SNN: Showbiz News Ngayon (SNN: Showbiz News Now/Today) is a Philippine primetime entertainment news program broadcast by ABS-CBN and was presented by Boy Abunda and Kris Aquino, though Aquino was later replaced by Bianca Gonzalez because of her brother's campaign for presidency.
-The show premiered on February 16, 2009, replacing Pinoy Fear Factor.
-On September 9, 2011, SNN aired its final broadcast after 2 years and was replaced by Nasaan Ka, Elisa?.
+SNN: Showbiz News Ngayon (SNN: Showbiz News Now/Today) is a Philippine television entertainment news broadcasting show broadcast by ABS-CBN.
+Originally anchored by Boy Abunda and Kris Aquino, it aired on the network's Primetime Bida line up from February 16, 2009 to September 9, 2011, replacing Pinoy Fear Factor and was replaced by Nasaan Ka, Elisa?.
+Abunda and Bianca Gonzalez served as the final anchors.

-On February 10, 2014, almost 3 years after SNN ended, a similar format of the show, this time focusing on everyday issues involved in the country and inside stories on every known personality, was formed.
-The original hosts of SNN reunited in the new show called Aquino & Abunda Tonight.

 Format

 The show begins with a news segment identified as the topic of the evening's poll question, which home viewers can vote for through text messaging.
 The results of the informal poll is revealed at the end of the show.
 On its first year, a new segment, "Isang Tanong, Isang Sagot," was introduced.
 It aims to answer showbiz questions taken from Twitter and Facebook followers of the show on or before the show ends.